TopoMap: A Feature-based Semantic Discriminator of the Topographical Regions in the Test Input Space: Experimental Procedure

+For each dataset, we evaluate the ability of test set instances to kill mutants derived from the original high-performance DL model.
+In our evaluation, we restrict the analysis to mutants that are killable by the entire test set.
+The structure of the evaluation pipeline is shown in Fig.~\ref{fig:pipeline2}.}

-After computing a topographical map of the inputs with \topomap (Step 1), we assign each of the available test inputs to a \topomap cluster (Step 2).
-The inputs used for the evaluation consist of the test dataset available in each application domain (e.g., digit recognition).
-They are considered in raw, pre-embedding form (e.g., pixels of an image), together with their original ground truth labels (e.g., the ground truth digit to be recognised).
+After computing a topographical map of the inputs using \topomap (Step 1), we assign each available test input to a \topomap cluster (Step 2).
+The inputs used for evaluation are drawn from the test dataset available in each application domain (e.g., digit recognition).
+These inputs are considered in their raw, pre-embedding form (e.g., image pixels), together with their original ground-truth labels (e.g., the digit to be recognised).

-In Step 3 (deep learning mutants), inputs are fed to a set of pretrained original DL models and their mutants obtained by applying different mutation operators (MO) and mutation configurations.
-We need multiple instances of pre-trained original DL models to support statistical mutation killing computation in the next step.
-To obtain mutants, we use the DeepCrime~\citep{10.1145/3460319.3464825} pre-training DL mutation tool, which implements 24 MOs, each configurable by setting the values of its parameters (e.g., the MO ``change learning rate'' is configurable by setting a specific mutated learning rate).
+In Step 3 (deep learning mutants), the inputs are fed to a set of pre-trained original DL models, as well as to their corresponding mutants obtained by applying different mutation operators and configurations.
+Multiple instances of the pre-trained original DL models are required to support the statistical computation of mutation killing used in the subsequent step.

-In Step 4 (mutation killing analysis), to account for nondeterminism, which affects the training process of the original and mutant models, we compare the predictions performed by the mutants with the ones obtained from the original DL model on $N$ (20 in our studies) experimental runs, each associated with a separate retraining of both the original model and the mutants.
-Specifically, we implemented the statistical notion of mutation killing proposed by Jahangirova \& Tonella~\citep{9159089,10.1145/3460319.3464825}: a mutant is \textit{killed} if there is a statistically significant difference between the $N$ performance metric values (i.e., accuracy in the case of classification systems or mean squared error in case of regression problems) obtained for the original model and the $N$ performance metric values of the mutant, with a non-negligible and non-small Cohen's $d$ effect size.
+In Step 4 (mutation killing analysis), to account for the nondeterminism affecting the training process of both the original and mutant models, we compare the predictions produced by the mutants with those of the original DL model across $N$ experimental runs ($N=20$ in our study), each corresponding to a separate retraining of both the original model and its mutants.
+Specifically, we adopt the statistical notion of mutation killing proposed by Jahangirova and Tonella~\cite{9159089,10.1145/3460319.3464825}.
+Under this definition, a mutant is considered \textit{killed} if there is a statistically significant difference between the $N$ performance metric values of the original model and those of the mutant (accuracy for classification systems and mean squared error for regression problems), accompanied by a non-negligible and non-small Cohen’s $d$ effect size.